Table of Contents

 - Compress files.
 Compressing files into Gzip format can speed up your site by reducing the size of pages by up to 70%.
 If you use WordPress, a plugin such as W3 Total Cache can do this for you.
 For static sites, you can manually enable Gzip in your .htaccess file.

 - Minimize HTTP requests.
 HTTP requests are how your browsers understand that they’re being asked to view pages.
-When there are lots of these requests, it slows down page loading speed.
-There are several ways to reduce HTTP requests such as using external style sheets to combine files.
+When there are lots of these requests, it slows down the page loading speed.
+There are several ways to reduce HTTP requests, such as using external style sheets to combine files.

 SEO is an Ongoing Process

 Search engine optimization is not a “set it and forget it” project.
-You need to constantly test your results, watch the competition, and keep up with Google’s latest policies and algorithms.
+You must constantly test your results, watch the competition, and keep up with Google’s latest policies and algorithms.
 Your SEO strategy should be aligned with the rest of your marketing.
-Any optimized content will perform better if you send traffic to it via multiple channels such as social media posts and emails.
-As SEO is a rapidly evolving field, you have to constantly review your methods and results and make changes as necessary.
+Any optimized content will perform better if you send traffic to it via multiple channels, such as social media posts and emails.
+As SEO is a rapidly evolving field, you must constantly review your methods and results and make changes as necessary.

-Now that you’ve absorbed all of this information, it’s time to make use of it and optimize your site.
+Now that you’ve absorbed all of this information, it’s time to use it and optimize your site.
 Or do you feel like you might need a little help?
 If so, RedShift is a marketing agency like no other.
 We’ve looked at the competition and decided to do things our own way.
-Our approach is customer-driven, data-centric, transparent, and involves identifying what makes your business unique.
-To find out how we can help you come up with a winning SEO strategy to help you grow, contact us.
+Our approach is customer-driven, data-centric, and transparent and involves identifying what makes your business unique.
+To find out how we can help you develop a winning SEO strategy to help you grow, contact us.